 At the start of VII semester every student shall be allotted a Minor Project under the supervision of an allotted mentor.
 Students are required to do preliminary exercise of survey of literature and preparation of a road map of the selected Major Project under the supervision of their allotted mentor.
 Students are required to complete the Minor Project during semester VII.
 Minor Project shall be evaluated internally as per university statutes by a committee consisting of:

-- 1. Head of the Department
+- 1. Three-member committee constituted by Head of the Department - 2.
+Coordinator(s)/Supervisor(s) of minor project/training

-- 2. One member nominated by Principal

-- 3. Coordinator(s)/Supervisor(s) of minor project/training